wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Release date: 2011-04-27
+* Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
 * Compatible with MobileMe RSS feeds
-* Compatible with "generic" RSS feeds
+* (Hopefully) compatible with any RSS feed
 * Fixed bug closing two or more Colorbox Lightboxes on a page with multiple slideshows
 * More robust caching of Media RSS files, both client and server side
 * Added fast=3 option to eliminate a "blink" at the start of the slideshow (undocumented for now)